Tbrennan6/IcelandicNow/docs/05_Inflection_I/06_singular_personal_pronouns.md

 **Conversation 6:**\
 Person 1: Saknarðu **pappa**? - (Do you miss dad?)\
 Person 2: Já. Ég sakna **hans** mikið. - (Yes.
 I miss him a lot.)

+For practice, translate the following into Icelandic:

+1. He gives it to her.
+2. I speak it (refering to Icelandic).
+3. Do you miss her?
+4. He eats it.
+5. She loves him. but he does not love her.